 Thai Chicken Basil is an easy-to-make, classic Thai dish that you can make at home.
 You are in charge of the heat in this recipe.
 By adjusting the amount of peppers you can pump up the heat level by increasing the peppers or take it down a few notches by decreasing the amount of peppers in the recipe.
 Either way you can make it to your liking right in your own kitchen using fresh basil from your garden in the summer, or dried basil from the spice rack.
 Be sure to make enough so that you have left overs; wrap in crisp lettuce leaf for a delicious lunch or snack.
 If you like Thai food, you will love this recipe!

-1 pound boneless, skinless chicken breast, cut in bite-size pieces*
+- 1 pound chicken breast (boneless and skinless), cut into bite-size pieces*

-2 tablespoons coarsely-chopped fresh chile peppers (Thai chiles, serranos, habenero, or jalapenos)
+- 2 tablespoons chile peppers (Thai chiles, serranos, habenero, or jalapenos), coarsely chopped

 Heat a wok or large, deep skillet over medium-high heat.
 Add the oil and swirl it to coat the surface.
 Add the garlic and onion; stir briefly until they begin to release their aroma, about 45 to 60 seconds.
 Add the chicken pieces, tossing well so the meat browns evenly.